Marcus Ebdon: Tamworth

 On 22 May 2007, Marcus Ebdon was appointed as Youth Development Officer of Conference North side Tamworth, and again became re-united with Gary Mills and Darron Gee.

 Ebdon was named as a substitute for a home league match against Barrow on 15 September 2007, stating the desire of Tamworth to use Marcus as a squad player if needed.

 Atherstone Town

-On 9 October 2009, it was announced that Ebdon had left The Adders to concentrate on his role with Kettering Town's youth set-up and he had recently become the father of twins.
+In August 2009, Ebdon signed for Atherstone Town, but on 9 October 2009, it was announced that Ebdon had left The Adders to concentrate on his role with Kettering Town's youth set-up and he had recently become the father of twins.

 Managerial career

 In January 2007, Ebdon was appointed player/manager of Alfreton Town for the remainder of the season following Darron Gee's decision to join Gary Mills as assistant manager at Tamworth.
 However, in May 2007 he followed Mills and Gee back to Tamworth, where he was appointed Youth Development Officer.

-In June 2012 he joined Spalding United as player/assistant manager, and in November 2015 was appointed manager of the club.
+In June 2012 he joined Spalding United as player/assistant manager, and in November 2015 was appointed manager of the club, following a spell as caretaker manager.
+He stepped down as manager at the end of the season.

+In August 2020, he was appointed as a trustee of the Peterborough United foundation.